aosabook/500lines/search-engine/README.md

 I’ve chosen to put 4096 postings in each chunk, and each chunk in a separate file.
-With my sample dataset of the Linux kernel, which is about 20K gzipped (5 bytes per posting), or about 150K uncompressed, representing about 150K of original text, and can be decompressed and parsed on my netbook in about 30ms.
+With my sample dataset of the Linux kernel,
+4096 postings is about 20K gzipped (5 bytes per posting), or about 150K uncompressed, representing about 150K of original text, and can be decompressed and parsed on my netbook in about 30ms.
-The index of chunks,
+The skip file,
 which is not compressed,
 is about 9 bytes per chunk
 on my sample data.